+The Black Hat Certified PenTester Certification will be hosted virtually through Zoom.
 The exam will be a Capture The Flag (CTF) style Hackathon.
 It will be a full day event requiring attendees to capture flags as they go on identifying and exploiting various system vulnerabilities and score points, after submitting the flags and answering the associated questions.

 What is the experience needed to take the certification and what level of difficulty can be expected from the exam?

 We recommend a minimum of 2 years of professional penetration testing/bug bounty experience (both network and application pentesting) before taking this exam.